aberhanm/readme/cable.md

 <a name="head.Methods"></a>
 # Methods

-The following methods are provided by the org.rdk.Wifi plugin:
+The following methods are provided by the org.rdk.Cable plugin:

 WifiManager interface methods: